 Horizontal topics:

 Enlargement.
-The activities help the candidate countries to better integrate with EU member states in field of EU energy policies, also including programmes and projects and their harmonisation and alignment to the EU directives and regulations.
-Enastment and implementation of major energy networks such as the Trans-Balkan Electricity Corridor and the Trans-Balkan Gas Ring, and other transnational energy infrastructures.
-Would contribute to the access of non-Member countries to the European Union.
+The activities help candidate countries to better integrate with EU Member States in field of EU energy policies, also including programmes and projects and their harmonisation and alignment to the EU directives and regulations.
+Enactment and implementation of cross-border interconnections and transnational energy infrastructures would contribute to the integration of non-Member States with the European Union.
+The creation of integrated markets within the Adriatic-Ionian Region would allow cost reductions and regulatory alignment with the EU Member States while reducing risk in energy supply and distribution.

 Capacity building.
 The activities have a strong focus on capacity building to ensure relevant players are well informed and involved.
 This includes, among other activities, joint capacity building and innovative solutions for implementing a common market.
+Local energy enterprises may find new opportunities while creating joint ventures and merging into larger more efficient regional enterprises.

 Innovation and research.
-The activities will touch on innovation and research in various contexts, e.g. related to new technologies supporting energy transmission and cybersecurity and storage.
+The activities will touch on innovation and research in various contexts, e.g. related to new technologies improving energy transmission and storage while activating measures for cybersecurity.

 Cross-cutting topics: